-Brad Harper, author of the novel A Knife in the Fog, published by Seventh Street Books, an imprint of Prometheus Books, provided this review of former literary agent Mark Malatesta.
+Brad Harper, author of the novel A Knife in the Fog and Queen’s Gambit, published by Prometheus Books/Seventh Street Books, an imprint of Globe Pequot, the trade division of Rowman & Littlefield, provided this review of former literary agent Mark Malatesta.
 Brad worked with Mark to improve his book and pitch materials (query letter and synopsis), resulting in representation by Jill Marr with Sandra Dijkstra & Associates Literary Agency and a subsequent two-book deal.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Brad.

 Mark Malatesta Review by Brad Harper